-Truly democratizing Data Science requires a fundamental shift in the tools we use to analyze data and build models [18].
-On one hand it requires to move away from Pythonlike scripting languages, SQL and batch processing to visual and interactive environments [10, 15, 21, 26, 33, 43].
+Truly democratizing Data Science requires a fundamental shift in the tools we use to analyze data and build models [1].
+On one hand it requires to move away from Python-like scripting languages, SQL and batch processing to visual and interactive environments [2, 3, 4, 5, 6, 7].
 On the other hand, it requires to significantly reduce the required expertise to build a machine learning pipeline.
-Ideally, a user should be able to specify a high-level task (e.g., predict label X based on my data), and the system automatically composes a machine learning pipeline to achieve that task, including all necessary data cleaning, feature engineering, and hyperparameter tuning steps.
+Ideally, a user should be able to specify a high-level task (e.g., predict label X based on my data), and the system automatically composes a machine learning pipeline to achieve that task, including all necessary data cleaning, feature engineering, and hyper-parameter tuning steps.

 The latter challenge is largely referred to as AutoML or Learning to Learn and comes in various flavors.
 For example, there already exists a huge amount of work on a subset of the problem: automatic hyper-parameter tuning and model family selection.
-Most noticeable, TuPAQ [35, 37], Hyperband [22] and the various Bayesian Optimization approaches [11, 17, 40] all have the goal to automatically determine the best model family (e.g., SVM vs Linear regression) or parameters for a given algorithm (e.g., step-size, kernel, etc.).
+Most noticeable, TuPAQ [8, 9], Hyperband [10] and the various Bayesian Optimization approaches [11, 12, 13] all have the goal to automatically determine the best model family (e.g., SVM vs Linear regression) or parameters for a given algorithm (e.g., step-size, kernel, etc.).
 However, hyper-parameter and model selection is only one aspect of automatically finding the best ML pipeline for a given task.
 Rather an end-to-end solution also has to consider data cleaning operation, feature engineering, and potentially even data augmentation and transfer learning.
-For example, in some cases min-max scaling and feature crosses might help, whereas in others standard scaling and feature selection to avoid over-fitting is the better choice.
-In some cases filtering out outliers and imputing missing values can have significant benefits, whereas in others it harms the accuracy.
+For example, in some cases min-max scaling and feature crosses might help, whereas in others standard scaling out outliers and imputing missing values can have significant benefits, whereas in others it harms the accuracy.

-The closest existing solutions, which allow such end-toend training are probably the recent Learning to Learn approaches to find neural net (NN) architectures [3, 45].
+The closest existing solutions, which allow such end-to-end training are probably the recent Learning to Learn approaches to find neural net (NN) architectures [14, 15].
 The view of some "purist" is that the input of a NN should be the raw data and that the model - if correctly tuned, for example, by an automatic NN architecture search - should do all the rest.
 However, deep learning based approaches only work with huge amount of training data and output a black box solution (i.e., a neural net), which is extremely hard to interpret.
 While this approach might be amenable for some scenarios, many real-world problems are rather small in terms of data size.
 For example, in the current DARPA D3M AutoML competition, only 5% out of the 300 datasets are actually larger than 10MB.
 We made similar observations when working with our partners in industry and hospitals.

 More importantly though, we are not aware of a single AutoML solution, which can provide interactive response times to enable users to steer the computation and contribute to the optimization with their domain knowledge.
-For example, Google's Architecture search can run for weeks [3], whereas even SciKit-Learn's Hyperparameter Tuner often take hours before producing a first high-quality result.
+For example, Google's Architecture search can run for weeks [15], whereas even SciKit-Learn's Hyperparameter Tuner often take hours before producing a first high-quality result.
 At the same time, interactive response times are key: users should see and understand how the system tries to find the best possible AutoML pipeline and potentially contribute their knowledge.
 For example, a doctor might decide to remove questionable features from the training set after seeing that the model starts to rely too much on it.
-Furthermore, as shown in interactive data exploration [44], interactive response times can improve the rate at which insights are uncovered: a team might try to build a model quickly during a meeting rather than having a week-long back and fourth between meetings, coding and running experiments, etc.
+Furthermore, as shown in interactive data exploration [16], interactive response times can improve the rate at which insights are uncovered: a team might try to build a model quickly during a meeting rather than having a week-long back and fourth between meetings, coding and running experiments, etc.